-Changing your schedule too often creates the room for leakage of time because you’re constantly dealing with structuring the days in different ways.
+Changing your schedule too often creates room for leakage of time because you’re constantly dealing with structuring your days in different ways.

-It’s a way better option to discover the schedule which works the best for you, and once you find it – stick to it.
+It’s a way better option to discover the schedule that works the best for you, and once you find it – stick to it.

 Not following your daily energy rhythm

-Even if you created a schedule to follow, it doesn’t mean it’s the one which fits you the best.
+Even if you created a schedule to follow, it doesn’t mean it’s the one that fits you the best.

-You should try to make a schedule which will follow your natural energy levels in a day.
+You should try to make a schedule that will follow your natural energy levels in a day.

-A low-energy phase is better suited for manual, low-thoughts tasks.
+A low-energy phase is better suited for manual, low-thought tasks.